 - Full meal service at refugios (meals purchased separately)

 What’s not included:

 - Hiking poles

 - Meals and snacks

-- Transportation to and from Puerto Natales (approx. $60 for the bus and the catamaran)
+- Bus transportation to and from Puerto Natales (approx. $24 per person for the round trip)

 What do I need to bring?